-Karla Martinez is editor in chief of Vogue Mexico and Vogue Latin America.
+Karla Martinez is the head of content of Vogue Mexico and Vogue Latin America.

 After studying at the University of Arizona, Martinez moved to New York, interning for different fashion companies before landing her first position.
 Prior to Vogue, she held the role of fashion market and accessories director of W magazine, as well as doing stints at Vogue, Elle, Interview and T Magazine.

 In 2010, Martinez was a part of a group that started “Project Paz”, a charity that fundraises to support young victims affected by drug-related violence in Mexico.
 To date, the organisation has helped over 6000 children.